govau/notify-client-java/DOCUMENTATION.md

 String emailReplyToId='8e222534-7f05-4972-86e3-17c5d9f894e2'
 ```

-If you do not have have an `emailReplyToId`, you can leave out this argument.
+If you do not have an `emailReplyToId`, you can leave out this argument.

 ### Response